bytecodealliance/regalloc2/doc/DESIGN.md

 With the caveat that "this is a massive hack and I am very very sorry", here is how it works.
-A move between two pinned vregs is easy: we add that to the inserted-moves list right away because we know the Allocation on both sides.
+A move between two pinned vregs is easy: we add that to the inserted-moves vector right away because we know the Allocation on both sides.
 A move from a pinned vreg to a normal vreg is the first interesting case.
 In this case, we (i) create a ghost def with a fixed-register policy on the normal vreg, doing the other